• Skip to primary navigation

 Expert Tips

-• Pat dry the green onions and seafood to remove any excess moisture.
+• Pat dry the green onions and seafood to remove any excess moisture, which can cause soggy pancakes.

-• Swirl the oil in the pan before adding in the batter to create a golden crust.
+• Swirl the oil in the pan before adding the batter to create a golden crust.

 • Occasionally swirl and press down on the pancake to crisp it up.

-• Flip with a large spatula and when the bottom is solid or it'll break apart.
+• Flip with a large spatula only when the bottom is solid, or it'll break apart.

 • Slightly char the onions for extra flavor!